Ra1nWarden/GameDesign/README.txt

-Lab5 submission: (main method found in LabFiveGame.java) Implemented gravity and hitbox such that mario cannot go through a platform but can land on them.
-Use direction keys to navigate.
-When colliding with a platform, "Colliding with platform" is printed to console.
-When colliding with a coin, the coin shuffles position.
+Lab6 submission: (main method found in LabSixGame.java) Both the coin and mario tween into existence.
+When mario hits the coin, the coin moves in a non-linear transition to (400, 400) and then disappears.